German ex-environment minister seeks to lead Merkel’s party

-BERLIN (AP) — A former German environment minister on Tuesday became the first prominent figure to officially declare his candidacy for the leadership of Chancellor Angela Merkel’s center-right party.
+BERLIN (AP) — A former German environment minister on Tuesday became the first prominent figure officially to declare his candidacy for the leadership of Chancellor Angela Merkel’s center-right party.

 Norbert Roettgen, the 54-year-old chairman of the German parliament’s foreign affairs committee, announced his unexpected decision in Berlin.
 His chances are at best uncertain against the three potential candidates who so far have drawn the most attention: former parliamentary group leader Friedrich Merz, state governor Armin Laschet and Health Minister Jens Spahn.

-The current leader of Merkel’s Christian Democratic Union, Annegret Kramp-Karrenbauer, defeated Merz and Spahn to win the job in late 2018.
+The current leader of the Christian Democratic Union, Annegret Kramp-Karrenbauer, defeated Merz and Spahn to win the job in late 2018.
 Still, she struggled to impose her authority.
 She announced last week that she wouldn’t enter the race to be Germany’s next chancellor and would also give up the CDU leadership, but would remain defense minister.

 Merkel, who has led Germany since 2005, has said she won’t seek a fifth term as chancellor in Germany’s next general election, which is currently expected late next year.
 The withdrawal of Kramp-Karrenbauer, who was clearly Merkel’s preferred heir apparent, shows some disarray in the party.